DIY Homemade Vanilla Extract

 Now just add the vanilla beans and vodka to some glass jars, seal and wait.
 It does help to shake the jars periodically.

 I suggest waiting four to six months for a rich vanilla flavor.
+I also recommend shaking the jar periodically which will help the process along.

-Before you use or gift the extract you can filter out the vanilla residue with a coffee filter or cheese cloth, but you don’t have to to this.
+Before you use or gift the extract you can filter out the vanilla residue with a coffee filter or cheesecloth, but you don’t have to to this.
 I like the flecks of vanilla in my cooking but others may not.

 Ingredients